softwaremagico/KendoTournament/Readme.txt

 Introduction:
 -----------

-Kendo Tournament Generator is a powerful tool developed for manage the kendo tournaments.
+Kendo Tournament Manager is a powerful tool developed for manage the kendo tournaments.
 Designed for the Kendo Club of the University of Valencia Kendo UV, it is a flexible and useful tool for different kinds of championships.